 Yellow Cherry Tomatoes from Fruit Acres in Coloma, Michigan

-My husband gently reminded me that we could stop by the corner stand called Fruit Acres and just buy the same stuff that came from the orchards.
-“But it’s just not the same.“ I felt like a child who arrived too late at an amusement park or something, but I gave in.
+I remembered that there was a corner stand called Fruit Acres where I could buy the same stuff that came from the orchards.
+“But it’s just not the same.”
+I felt like a child who arrived too late at an amusement park or something, but I gave in.
 “Ok, let’s go see what they’ve got.

 Small Squash & Eggplant/Fruit Acres Farm in Coloma, Michigan